jupyter-xeus/cpp-terminal/README.md

 [![pre-commit](https://github.com/jupyter-xeus/cpp-terminal/actions/workflows/pre-commit-check.yml/badge.svg)](https://github.com/jupyter-xeus/cpp-terminal/actions/workflows/pre-commit-check.yml)
 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/jupyter-xeus/cpp-terminal/master.svg)](https://results.pre-commit.ci/latest/github/jupyter-xeus/cpp-terminal/maset)

-`CPP-Terminal` is a small and simple library for writing platform independent terminal applications.
-It tries to follow the C++ 'Zero-overhead principle' and its headers only include C++ ones.
-It works on Windows, MacOS and Linux and offers a simple programming interface.
-It supports colors, keyboard input and has all the basic features to write any terminal application.
-On windows the library automatically allocate a console on GUI application and set up cin, cout, cerr etc...
+`CPP-Terminal` is a small, simple and dependency-free library for writing platform independent terminal applications.
+It tries to follow the C++ 'Zero-overhead principle' and its header files only include std ones.
+It works on Windows, MacOS and
+Linux and offers a simple programming interface.
+It supports colors, keyboard input, terminal resizing and has all the basic features to write any terminal application.
+On windows the library automatically allocate a console on GUI application.

 ## Minimal examples